HuldaClaraGestsdottir/Clara-Gestsdottir/README.md

 ## Education
 ### Univeristy of Denver, Daniels College of Business
-Bachelor Candidate of Science Business Administration – Business Information and Analytics 2025
+Bachelor of Science Candidate Business Administration – Business Information and Analytics 2025

 <ul>
-  <li><b>Nominated for Daniels Student Spotlight</b>: Recognizes strong dedication and hard work in classes and also within the larger DU community shows how much I embody the values of Daniels.
-Article will be out first week of April. </li>
+ <li><b>Nominated for Daniels Student Spotlight</b>: Recognizes strong dedication and hard work in classes and also within the larger DU community.
+Shows how much I embody the values of Daniels.
+The article will be out in the first week of April. </li>
-  <li><b>Hornbeck and Deans list</b>: Made both the Hornbeck and Deans list every quarter at DU for high Grade Point Average. </li>
+  <li><b>Hornbeck and Dean's List</b>:  Made both the Hornbeck and Dean's List every quarter at DU for a high Grade Point Average. </li>
-  <li><b>All American Scholar Freshman and Sophomore year </b>: Coaches choose Division 1 players that consistently perform both on the golfcourse and in the classroom.</li>
+  <li><b>All American Scholar Freshman and Sophomore Year</b>: Coaches choose Division 1 players that consistently perform both on the golf course and in the classroom.</li>

 <a name="DanielsDistinction"></a>
 #### SQL Project
-I created a Database for the National University Hospital of Iceland.
-Focus for the project was to help the labor and delivery section because they are constantly busy and often understaffed.
+I created a database for the National University Hospital of Iceland.
+The focus of the project was to help the labor and delivery section because they are constantly busy and often understaffed.

 <table>
   <tr>